JazzinTamra/reb-willard/README.md

 This layout should be a breeze in Bootstrap.
 Take a look at the [Swipebox](http://brutaldesign.github.io/swipebox/) plugin for your gallery.
 A handful of students have used this in the past with great results, and it's mobile friendly.
 If you have any questions about implementing this, let me know.

 Your Milestone 3 passes at Tier IV.
 Go ahead and get started on development of your PWP.

+## Working On
+Rochelle - I'm still having trouble getting the nav bar to work.
+Do you know of a project that uses the nav bar that you were showing me, so I can take a look at that code?